awsdocs/aws-cdk-guide/doc_source/hello_world.md

 </dependency>
 ```

 If you are using a Java IDE, it should have a simpler way to add this dependency to your project\.
 For example, in Eclipse, you can use the **Dependencies** tab of the POM editor\.
-See [Using a Java IDE](work-with-cdk-java.md#java-maven-ide-gui) for further instructions\.
+See [Managing AWS construct library modules](work-with-cdk-java.md#java-managemodules) for further instructions\.

 ------
 #### [ C\# ]